 Manish Vyas was born in Gujarat, India and has been learning and later composing and performing music since he was 10 years old.
 The learning happened - and is still happening - throughout his life with different music gurus and inspirations in India.
 As a kid, his first connection to Indian classical music was when he learnt Tabla with Zinda Hussein in Rajkot.
-At the same time, he was learning Harmonium in the company of local musicians who would gather to sing for enjoyment.
-At the age of 20, having moved to Pune to pursue his musical career, and also following his spiritual master, Manish continued learning Tabla with Ustad Allarakha, where he continued for many years, while he was in charge of the musical department at Osho Ashram in Pune at its glorious times, organizing and performing concerts.
-During this time, he also learnt to play Santoor and Keyboard.
-Manish met Jagjit Singh and played with him in a big performance presented at the Osho Samadhi.
-This maestro of ghazals, classic and devotional music was a big influence in Manishs' musical life - and still is.
+At the same time, he started learning Harmonium and singing in the company of local musicians who would gather to sing for enjoyment.
+At the age of 20, having moved to Pune to pursue his musical career, and also following his spiritual master, Manish continued learning Tabla for many years with non other than Ustad Allarakha in Mumbai.
+During those years, he was in charge of the music department at the Osho Ashram in Pune at its glorious times, organizing events and performing with Osho's presence.
+During this time, he also learnt to play Santoor.

-Carrying Indian music in his heart, one of his missions is to maintain the roots of Indian music, in a world where the Indian devotional genre has gotten spread globally, and more than often has not kept its genuine essence in the west.
-That is also one of the reasons he is teaching and giving workshops - to make people interested in this genre aware of the elements needed when doing music from India - in any of its styles.
-He is currently producing and filming a documentary film about sacred music from India, Mantra and science of Sound as discovered by the ancient Rishis in India - explaining and transmitting the truth about this tradition and how it has been used in India since thousands of years, revealing the true meaning of Mantra Yoga and its ramifications.
+Carrying Indian music in his heart, one of his missions is to maintain the roots of Indian music, in a world where the Indian devotional genre has gotten globally spread, but not always showing the real, compromising the authenticity of this ancient culture.
+Manish is currently working on a documentary about sacred music from India, Mantra, use of devotional music and science of Sound, as discovered by the ancient Rishis in India - explaining and transmitting the deep roots and core of this tradition and how it has been used in India since thousands of years, revealing the true meaning of Mantra Yoga and its ramifications.

 presentación en español >

 first steps towards music.